silabs-bozont/ArduinoCore-zephyr/README.md

 ## 📌 Upcoming features

-- [ ] Remove binaries from this repo history (arduino/ArduinoCore-zephyr#102, :warning: will require a clean clone)
-- [x] Network: support UDP and TLS
 - [ ] USB: switch to `USB_DEVICE_STACK_NEXT` to support PluggableUSB
 - [ ] Relocate RODATA in flash to accommodate sketches with large assets
 - [ ] Provide better error reporting for failed llext operations